LaboratoireMecaniqueLille/crappy/README.md

 Requirements
 ------------

-To install Crappy you will need:

-- Python 3 (3.4 or higher)
+To install Crappy you will need Python 3 (3.4 or higher) with the following modules :
 - Numpy
-- Scipy
 - Matplotlib
 - openCV
 - pyserial
 - scikit-image

-These packages are not mandatory but will provide additionnal functions:
+These modules are not mandatory but will provide additionnal functionalities:
+- SimpleITK (to save images to disk)
 - Ximea API (for ximea cameras)
 - Labjack LJM (for labjack support)
 - pycuda (for real-time correlation)